sha256coin/web-wallet/README.md

 ## RPC Configuration

-The wallet connects to the public S256 RPC proxy at `https://sha256coin.eu/rpc`.
-The proxy handles CORS and restricts allowed RPC methods to ensure network security.
+The wallet uses an RPC proxy to communicate with S256 nodes.
+By default the project expects a secure proxy endpoint such as `https://sha256coin.eu/rpc` (or your own proxy).

+The proxy must:

+- Serve over HTTPS.
+- Return a single `Access-Control-Allow-Origin` header matching `https://sha256coin.eu/` (or the origin you host the wallet from).
+- Handle preflight `OPTIONS` requests and forward POST JSON-RPC payloads to an upstream node.

 ## License